-The other day, Mark Lebedew asked how much a coach is worth.
+Mark Lebedew once asked how much a coach is worth.
 In this post much of the focus is on how much player talent drives team success vs. other things, part of which is coaching.
 One commentator suggests that talent is 80% and coaching is only 5%, with the rest being organizational considerations.
 While I think the general point about the importance of talent in terms of winning and losing is valid, I would suggest that the influence of the coach is highly dependent on the level of play in question.
-The professional ranks and U14s worlds apart from that perspective, to my mind.
+The professional ranks and U14s are worlds apart from that perspective, to my mind.

-Recently I’ve begun to think of myself as less a teacher and more a facilitator.
+At a certain point I began to think of myself as less a teacher and more a facilitator.

 I consider myself an educator and very developmentally focused by nature, so this isn’t a question of teaching and not teaching.
 Rather it’s about the structure of the educational process and its effectiveness.